Anti-Nowhere League

-Career
+History

 Early days

 The band first played at the 1980 Chaos Show at St Mark's Hall, Royal Tunbridge Wells on 31 March 1980.
 They signed to John Curd's record label WXYZ Records in the same year.

 November 1981 saw the release of their first single, a cover version of Ralph McTell's "Streets of London".
 The single peaked at No. 48 in the UK Singles Chart and spent five weeks in the listings.
-The profanity-laden B-side of the single, "So What" later became the group's anthem.
+The profanity-laden B-side of the single, "So What", later became the group's anthem.
 Copies of this single were seized from indie distributor Pinnacle by the Metropolitan Police's Obscene Publication Squad shortly after release.

-In 1982 the band released their debut album, We Are...The League.
+In 1982, the band released their debut album, We Are...The League.
 It reached No. 24 in the UK Albums Chart, and spent eleven weeks in the chart.
-In the same year the band went to Yugoslavia to record a live album, called Live In Yugoslavia.
+In the same year, the band went to Yugoslavia to record a live album, Live In Yugoslavia.
 This album spent one week at No. 88 in the UK Albums Chart.

 1984 to 1989

 In 1984, PJ left the band, and they became musically inactive.
 1985 saw Michael Bettell join on drums, followed in 1986 by JB (Jonathan Birch).
 During this time they signed for GWR Records, and recorded The Perfect Crime album.

 In 1987, Anti-Nowhere League disbanded.
-However, there was a belated 'farewell' show at the Victoria Hall in Tunbridge Wells, in 1989, which was recorded and can be heard on their live album, Live Animals.
+However, there was a belated 'farewell' show at the Victoria Hall in Tunbridge Wells, in 1989, which was recorded and can be heard on their live album Live Animals.

 Comeback

 In 1992, Animal was told by JB that Metallica wanted him to guest at Wembley Arena, when they did their cover version of "So What".
-Animal put it thus on ANL's website.
-"As I waited on the edge of the stage waiting to go on it suddenly dawned on me I was just about to stand in front of 10,000 punters who didn't know me from Adam and sing a song that I couldn't fucking remember; all that kept running through my head was RUN you silly old fucker!".
+Animal puts it thus on ANL's website: "As I waited on the edge of the stage waiting to go on it suddenly dawned on me I was just about to stand in front of 10,000 punters who didn't know me from Adam and sing a song that I couldn't fucking remember; all that kept running through my head was RUN you silly old fucker!".
 However, after the 25 October show, Mark joined that year on lead guitar, and 1993-1995 was spent playing gigs in the small venues the band had started out in.

 Michael Bettell died in September 2003, aged 41, from a brain tumour.

 In 1996, they signed up with Impact Records and recorded their next EP Pig Iron.
 Beef also joined the band.
 Further personnel changes occurred in 1997 when Winston left the band to be replaced by Jon Jon, and the recording of the album Scum.
 Winston Blake returned to his former occupation of a roofer and leadworker and lives in East Sussex.
 Danny joined on drums in 1998, and the album Out of Control was released a year later in 1999.

 In 2001, Magoo quit the band.